SebastianKuehnau/docker-nexus-npm-registry/README.md

 # docker-nexus-npm-registry
-This repository creates a local npm registry provided by nexus running in a local docker image
+This repository creates a local npm registry provided by nexus running in a local docker image and it should help to reduce internet traffic and built time by downloading redundant npm dependencies.

 It contains an extension of the **Dockerfile** of [Nexus3](https://github.com/sonatype/docker-nexus) for [Docker](https://www.docker.com/)'s.